azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 The board was fabricated at Multech on the 10-layer stackup I've used for my last few high-end designs: SGS GPPG SGS, with TU872SLK between the signal and reference layers and S1000-2M between the power and ground layers since there's no reason to use an expensive low-loss laminate on a power layer.

 All of the trigger I/Os were placed in the northwest corner, with what ultimately turned out to be perhaps a bit too much packing density in retropect.
-The other rear-panel connectors were RJ45s for RS232 and 1000baseT and the SFP+ for high speed I/O.
+The other rear-panel connectors were RJ45s for RS232 (Cisco pinout) and 1000baseT and the SFP+ for high speed I/O.

 [![Photo of a blue PCB covered in SMPM connectors with probe cables connected to various headers and test points](/assets/crossbar-mainboard-800.jpg)](/assets/crossbar-mainboard.jpg)